9 Apr 2025

 Before cancelling or changing your life insurance policy, always seek financial advice to make sure it’s the best time to do so.

-With Seniors Term Life Insurance, anyone aged 45 to 79 can apply for up to $100,000 cover, which means you can protect your family financially for the next 20 years – or until you turn 85, whichever comes first.
+With Seniors Life Insurance, Kiwis aged 45 to 79 can apply for up to $200,000 cover, helping to protect your family financially until you turn 85.
 You don’t need to take a blood test or fill out any complicated paperwork to apply.
-Just answer eight questions about your health, then decide on the amount of cover that works for you and your loved ones – it’s that simple!
+Just answer eight questions, then decide how much cover works for you and your loved ones – it’s that simple!

 With New Zealand Seniors, you can tailor your policy to suit your individual needs and budget.
 Choose the level of cover you need, and rest assured knowing you’re backed by a respected and award-winning insurer.

-Choose how much you or your family will receive if you pass away or become terminally ill.
-You can set a benefit amount from $10,000 up to $100,000.
+Choose how much you or your family receive if you pass away or become terminally ill.
+You can set a benefit amount from $10,000 up to $200,000.

 Simply answer eight questions about your medical history over the phone.
 Once approved, you can get covered in minutes.